 We have prepared an “FAQ” to explain how VOIP works and there are many to VOIP service providers to choose from.
 Some of these can be free if you are calling people on the same system, and others have contracts, either with a monthly standing charge and a free calls allowance, or no monthly charge and pay-per call.
 The link below provides a summary of some of the VoIP phone providers for the UK.

 Please note that F4RN is not providing any phone services directly, and we are not affiliated to any VoIP provider.
-However, Vonage have offered to give a rebate of £90 to any customers who subscribe to F4RN broadband and sign up for Vonage.
+However, Vonage have offered to give a rebate of £90 to any customers who both subscribe to F4RN broadband and sign up for Vonage.
 You can use the link below, or the phone number 0333 2120147.
-F4RN will obtain the cashback after you have been a Vonage customer for 3 months, and will pass it on to you.
+F4RN will obtain the cashback after you have been a Vonage customer for 3 months, and will pass it all on to you.

 Please email us on firstname.lastname@example.org